ngu-danny/TeamUp_Win2025/README.md

 For more information on the structure of the project and specific to dos, please read the [About section](#about).

+For a runnable version of this application without needing Firebase, check the static branch.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 # IMPORTANT